The Dakota Homestead Project

 The Urban Homestead Foundation was created by a group of Seattleites wanting to save and improve an important green space in our community and create a fun and inspiring neighborhood gathering place with urban agriculture demonstration gardens for Seattle.

 Our goal is to purchase the decommissioned Seattle City Light substation property in West Seattle on the corner of Dakota and 50th Ave SW.
 The property is across the street from the new Genesee Hill Elementary School - the largest elementary in Seattle with over 700 students!
-Seattle City Light and the Seattle City Council have given us until the end of 2017 to raise the funds to purchase the Dakota substation, currently valued at $530,000.
+Seattle City Light and the Seattle City Council have given us until the end of 2017 to raise the funds to purchase the Dakota substation, valued at $650,000.

 The Dakota Property contributes to a functioning wildlife habitat system of common and non-native species in an urban environment.
 The 19 mature trees on the property were planted in the mid 1940s and were evaluated and inventoried by Consulting Arborist and Horticulturist Kyle Henegar in April, 2016.
 These trees will be cared for and maintained under Urban Homestead Foundation ownership.
 The property includes 6 exceptional trees (Lodgepole Pines and 1 Pacific Madrone, plus an Ornamental Cherry that is 1 inch shy of exceptional); 11 trees that create an Exceptional Grove (Scots pine, Ponderosa pine, Lodgepole pine, Japanese maple, Pacific madrone, Lebanon cedar); 2 trees of a vulnerable species (Lebanon Cedar); and 3 additional European white birch trees.